cloud-carbon-footprint/cloud-carbon-footprint/METHODOLOGY.md

 * Min Watts (constant) - This is dependent on the CPU processor used by the Cloud provider to host the virtual machines.
-Based on publicly available information about which CPUs cloud providers use, we looked up the [SPECPower Database](https://www.spec.org/power_ssj2008/results/power_ssj2008.html) to determine this constant.
+Based on publicly available information about which CPUs cloud providers use, we looked up the [SPECPower](https://www.spec.org/power_ssj2008/results/power_ssj2008.html) database to determine this constant.
 * Max Watts (constant) - same as Min Watts, above.
 * Avg vCPU Utilization (variable) - this pulled from the cloud provider APIs (see above).
 * vCPU Hours (variable) - this is pulled from the cloud provider APIs (see above).